aryan68125/Fast_api_project/README.md

 ## CRUD Operation
 ![image info](fast_api_advance/images/readme_images/crud.png)
-CRUD is and acronym for Create
+CRUD is and acronym for Create Read Update Delete operations that we perform on the records in the database.

 ## Pydantic Schemas [Handling (POST) request]
 SQLmodel is an ORM library that allows us to communicate with the Database engine in a similar way to how django orm works.